sensu/sensu-go-workshop/lessons/operator/12/README.md

 - `{PATH_TO_ASSET}/include` is injected into the CPATH environment variable (or equivalent)

 When Sensu modifies these environment variables, it gives the corresponding asset path the priority (e.g. `PATH=/path/to/asset/bin:$PATH`).
+Did you notice?
+Plugins or scripts with dynamically linked libraries can be packaged as assets thanks to management of [the `LD_LIBRARY_PATH` environment variable][shared libraries].

 ### EXERCISE 3: Package a Custom Script as a Sensu Asset